commfish/seak_sablefish/2023/text/tmb_sablefish_asa_v23.md

 <br><br><br>

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
-<caption>Summary of key assessment results used to inform management in 2022 and 2023.
+<caption>(\#tab:brps)Summary of key assessment results used to inform management in 2022 and 2023.
 The table includes the estimates of projected biomass (sablefish aged 2 years and above) and female spawning stock biomass, estimated biological reference points of unfished female spawning biomass ($SB_{100}$), female spawning bioass at 50% of unfished levels ($SB_{50}$), and the maximum target fishing mortality of *$F_{50}$*.
 Additional values include the maximum permissible Acceptable Biological Catch (max ABC) defined by *$F_{50}$*, the estimates of mortality from fishery releases that would result under max ABC and a discard mortality rate of 016, and the recommended ABC under the max 15% change management proceedure</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Quantity/Status </th>